PurrGod/chessengine-c/README.md

 1. Open your favorite chess GUI (e.g., Arena).
 2. Find the option to install a new engine.
 3. When prompted, select the `chess_engine` executable file.
-4. The GUI will now be able to use PurrfectEngine to play and analyze games.
+4. The GUI will now be able to use Dvaita to play and analyze games.

 **To clean the build files, run:**
 ```bash